In the clinic for Oct. 16, 2025

 Oct.
 16, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Personalis.
+Clinical updates, including data readouts and publications: Adocia, Aprea, Eli Lilly, Eradivir, Gilead, Mabwell, Merck & Co., Tonghua Dongbao, Viiv.

 Briefs